Select Page

 Is a surviving spouse who is not a minister eligible to use some or all of their spouse’s housing allowance?

-No, ministers are eligible for housing allowance with respect to the ministerial services they provide.
+Unfortunately, no. Ministers are eligible for housing allowance with respect to the ministerial services they had provided.
 IRS Code does not contemplate that one person can receive housing allowance based on another person’s service.

 18